 The five people on board missing sub near Titanic

-Washington (AFP) – Rescue teams are scrambling to find five people on a tourist submersible that went missing near the wreck of the Titanic in the North Atlantic on Sunday.
+Washington (AFP) – Five people on a tourist submersible that went missing near the wreck of the Titanic in the North Atlantic are believed to be dead, after the US Coast Guard said Thursday that debris had been found after a frantic days long hunt for the vessel.

-Among the missing is the tour operator's boss, a French submarine operator known as "Mr Titanic", a British aviation tycoon and a wealthy Pakistani businessman and his son.
+Among those on board the vessel was the tour operator's boss, a French submarine operator known as "Mr Titanic", a British aviation tycoon and a wealthy Pakistani businessman and his son.

 Stockton Rush

-Stockton Rush is the chief executive of OceanGate Expeditions, a company based in Washington state which operates the tourist dives and was founded in 2009.
+Stockton Rush was the chief executive of OceanGate Expeditions, a company based in Washington state which operates the tourist dives and was founded in 2009.

 According to his company website, Rush began his career in 1981 as the youngest jet transport rated pilot in the world, aged 19.